 If anyone who may know of the FDA’s stance on GMO labeling, which isn’t concerned in the least about GMO’s because of the revolving door between them and Monsanto, the creators of genetically modified organisms.
-That revolving door translates to political favors for friends within the agency and lobbying efforts from Monsanto and other companies that don’t want GMO’s labeled because of the
+That revolving door translates to political favors for friends within the agency and lobbying efforts (bribes) from Monsanto and other companies that don’t want GMO’s labeled.

 The only way to ensure yourself and your family are eating a GMO-free diet is if you’re consuming fruits and vegetables grown organically, and meat from cows, goats, chickens or hogs that are pasture-raised and grass-fed.

 The health benefits of consuming grass-fed meat or dairy

 Grass-fed beef may have some heart-health benefits that other types of beef don’t have.

 A growing body of research indicates that pasture-raised meat, eggs, and dairy products are better for consumers’ health than conventionally-raised, grain-fed foods.
 In addition to being lower in calories and total fat, pasture-raised foods have higher levels of vitamins and a healthier balance of omega-3 and omega-6 ats than conventional meat and dairy products.